xmtp/xmtp-dot-org/blog/notifi.md

 ---
 slug: notifi
 hide_table_of_contents: true
-title: "Breaking the web2 barrier: How XMTP and Notifi are bridging the gap for web3 apps with web2 notifications"
+title: 'Breaking the web2 barrier: How XMTP and Notifi are bridging the gap for web3 apps with web2 notifications'
 date: 2023-04-28
 authors: rochelle
-description: "With Notifi, XMTP in-app messages can now trigger notifications to any web2 app, so devs can reliably reach their end-users without compromising on security."
+description: 'With Notifi, XMTP in-app messages can now trigger notifications to any web2 app, so devs can reliably reach their end-users without compromising on security.'
 image: ./media/Breaking-the-Web2-Barrier-Post.jpg
 tags:
   - Announcements
   - Developers
   - Messaging
 ---

 import ReactPlayer from 'react-player' import FeedbackWidget from '/src/components/FeedbackWidget'